os3w/os3w-sailwave-effects/website/index.md

-# swv-series-alt-dnc
+# os3w Sailwave Effects

-> Effects for Sailwave sailing results and scoring software.
+> Effects for [Sailwave](https://www.sailwave.com/) sailing results and scoring
+> software including alternative calulation of series results.

-## Quick start
+## Getting started

-Follow the instructions at https://os3w.github.io/os3w-sailwave-effects/
+1. Download the file for the effect(s) you want:

+   - <a href="./dist/CountOnlyQualifiers.js" download>CountOnlyQualifiers.js</a>

+   - <a href="./dist/CountOnlyQualifyingRaces.js" download>CountOnlyQualifyingRaces.js</a>

+2. Copy it to the Sailwave effects folder.
+You can open this up within Sailwave by choosing \
+   Setup → Global options → My script files → View folder content.

+3. Add the effect when publishing from Sailwave by choosing the Effects button from the final screen before publication where the destination and file name are selected.

 ## Result modifying effects